TopCoder2K/MLOpsCourse/README.md

 poetry run python3 commands.py train --config_name cb_config
 ```

+_N.B.
+Do not forget to set `logging.mlflow.tracking_uri` before the launch.
+The logs are
+saved in the default directory: `mlruns`._

 ### Evaluation

 If you want to infer a previously trained model, make sure you've placed the checkpoint in